Data integration of non-probability and probability samples with deterministic predictive mean matching: Simulation study

 Table \ref{tab-simulation-results} presents the main results of the simulation study.
 For the first variable ($Y_1$), where the model is correctly specified, values of both the bias and the RMSE are similar to the GLM estimator proposed by \citet{kim_combining_2021}.
-As expected the results for the NN and the PMM estimator are exactly the same.
+As expected, the results for the NN and PMM estimators are exactly the same.
 The main difference between the proposed PMM estimators is the standard error, which is larger for $\hat{y}-\hat{y}$ imputation compared to the standard $\hat{y}-y$ imputation.
 This relationship is particularly visible for the larger sample ($n=1000$).
 In the case of $Y_1$, there is no significant difference between the proposed PMM $\hat{y}-y$ and the GLM estimator.

 As regards the second variable $Y_2$, a similar pattern can be observed as for $Y_1$ with one exception.
-The larger the number of nearest neighbours, the higher bias is observed for the NN estimator.
+The larger the number of nearest neighbours, the higher the bias observed for the NN estimator as we use 3 variables (as proved by \citet{yang2021integration} asymptotic bias of the NN estimator increases with the number of variables).
 For the PMM B estimator increasing the number of nearest neighbours has no significant effect on the bias or the standard error.
 The empirical coverage rates for all estimators are close to the nominal 95\%.

 The main differences can be observed for the last variable $Y_3$ (non-linear).
 If we use correctly specified transformations and linear regression for all estimators the bias is negligible for the GLM and PMM estimators but not for the NN estimator.
 The PMM A with $\hat{y}-\hat{y}$ fitting and the GLM are now characterised by the lowest bias and a CR close to the nominal 95\%.
-This is in line with Remark 4 regarding robustness of $\hat{y}-\hat{y}$ matching.
+This is in line with robustness property of $\hat{y}-\hat{y}$ matching established in Section \ref{sec-main-misspecified}.

-As expected, when the model is mis-specified (rows under \textit{mis-specified}), i.e. we use linear regression with $x_1$ and $x_2$ only, all estimators are characterised with bias.
+As expected, when the model is misspecified (rows under \textit{misspecified}), i.e. we use linear regression with $x_1$ and $x_2$ only, all estimators are characterised with bias.
 However, the bias is the lowest for the PMM A estimator.
 Interestingly, increasing $k$ for the NN leads to an increase of bias.
 On the other hand, the PMM B estimators are characterised with the lowest variance and thus lowest RMSE (along with PMM5A).
 All estimators have CR close to the nominal 95\%.